xgarcias/xgarcias.github.io/_posts/2018-02-05-backing-up-my-github-repos.md

-The run script listed below, uses some runwhen commands (rw-add,rw-matchand rw-sleep) to wake-up every hour and [setuidgid](https://cr.yp.to/daemontools/setuidgid.html) to run the service with an unprivileged user.
+The run script listed below uses some runwhen commands (rw-add,rw-matchand rw-sleep) to wake-up every hour and [setuidgid](https://cr.yp.to/daemontools/setuidgid.html) to run the service with an unprivileged user.

 ```shell
 #!/bin/sh